Other Exemptions - Eligibility Criteria

 *Totally and Permanently Disabled Exemption

-$500 Exemption for Blindness - Florida Statute 196.202:
+Exemption for Blindness $5000 - Florida Statute 196.202:

 Every Florida resident who is blind qualifies for this exemption.
 If claiming exemption based on blindness, a certificate, from the Division of Blind Services of the Department of Education or the United States Department of Veterans Affairs certifying the applicant to be blind, is required.
 'Blind person' is defined as an individual having central vision acuity 20/200 or less in the better eye with correcting glasses, or a disqualifying field defect in which the peripheral field has contracted to such an extent that the widest diameter or visual field subtends an angular distance no greater than twenty degrees.

-Exemption for Real Property Dedicated In Perpetuity for Conservation
+Exemption for Real Property Dedicated In Perpetuity for Conservation - Florida Statute 196.26 and Florida Statute 196.011

-$500 Disability Exemption - Florida Statute 196.202:
+Disability Exemption $5000 - Florida Statute 196.202:

 Florida residents who are totally and permanently disabled may qualify for this exemption.
 If filing for the first time, please present at least one of the following as proof of your disability: A certificate from a licensed Florida physician or a certificate from the United States Department of Veterans Affairs.

-$5,000 Disability Veteran Exemption - Florida Statute 196.24:
+Disabled Veteran Exemption $5000 - Florida Statute 196.24:

 Any ex-service member disabled at least 10% in war or by service-connected misfortune is entitled to a $5,000 exemption.
 If filing for the first time, please present a certificate from the U.S. Government or U.S. Department of Veterans Affairs.

-Property owners who construct or reconstruct their property for the purpose of providing living quarters for one or more natural or adoptive parents or grandparents may be eligible for a reduction in their property's assessed value based on the increase in value due to the construction.
+Property owners with an existing homestead who construct or reconstruct their property for the purpose of providing living quarters for one or more natural or adoptive parents or grandparents may be eligible for a reduction in their property's assessed value based on the increase in value due to the construction.
 To qualify for this reduction, at least one of the parents or grandparents must be 62 years of age or older.
 The reduction may not exceed the lesser of: (1) the increase in assessed value resulting from construction or reconstruction (2) twenty percent (20%) of the total assessed value of the property as improved.
 This reduction requires annual approval and is not applicable if the parent or grandparent no longer lives on the property.
 A Granny Flats Application is required.

 Institutional (Non-Profit) Exemptions: